 Can I Refuse to Have My Apartment Treated for Pests?

 Opinions vary about whether or not a tenant can refuse to have their apartment treated.
+Sometimes tenants don’t want to adjust their schedules to accommodate a treatment or even wonder how to prepare their apartment for pest control.
+These reasons for refusal don’t typically fly.
 However, most agree that the only reason why tenants can legitimately keep out a pest-control technician is if they have legitimate health concerns.
 As mentioned above, landlords have a responsibility to provide a habitable living space for tenants, and refusing to allow techs in means that can’t happen.

 What might happen if you don’t allow a technician to have access to your apartment?
 That varies from case to case.
 Sometimes a lease may allow a landlord to charge the cost of the treatment to the tenant — or to even evict the tenant.